saolsen/connect4-python/perf.md

 * literally just decorate check with @njit()
 * down to 9.8 seconds, what is that like 87% faster????
 * zero changes to the "manually check every possible victory condition" algorithm.

+## Do more numpy stuff
+* rewrite fast check to do more array slicing and built-in functions